microsoft/DeepSpeedExamples/applications/DeepSpeed-Chat/training/step3_rlhf_finetuning/training_scripts/README.md

 ``` bash
 --actor_model_name_or_path facebook/opt-1.3b --critic_model_name_or_path facebook/opt-350m
 ```
-⚡⚡⚡ When you use above script, please make sure you comment out the
+⚡⚡⚡ When you use above script, please make sure you comment out the following such that it won't load the model weight from previous paths.
 ```bash
 applications/DeepSpeed-Chat/training/utils/model/model_utils.py#L60
 ```